CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Detailed Metadata of Datasets

 We analyze inter-annotator consistency for comparisons that received multiple independent votes.
 A total of 492 comparison pairs were annotated by two or more annotators, producing 1,056 votes.
 For each comparison, we form all pairwise combinations of its votes, resulting in 644 vote pairs.

-We measure agreement using \textit{agreement rate} and \textit{Krippendorff’s alpha}, computed separately for \textbf{instruction following} and \textbf{music quality}; we adopt Krippendorff’s alpha as it supports agreement estimation when annotator identities are not fixed across vote pairs.
-As shown in Table~\ref{tab:overlapping_votes}, both dimensions exhibit relatively high agreement rate.
+We measure agreement using \textit{agreement rate} and \textit{Krippendorff's alpha}, computed separately for alignment and musicality.
+For the training split, Table~\ref{tab:overlapping_votes} reports duplicated-vote agreement on overlapping annotations.
 Music quality judgments exhibit slightly higher consistency than instruction following, as they are more intuitive and place lower demands on specialized musical knowledge.
-After correcting for chance agreement, Krippendorff’s alpha indicates a \textit{moderate} level of true agreement, which we consider reasonable given the inherent subjectivity of music evaluation.
+After correcting for chance agreement, Krippendorff's alpha indicates a \textit{moderate} level of true agreement, which we consider reasonable given the inherent subjectivity of music evaluation.

+To directly assess the reliability of CMI-Pref-test, we additionally re-annotated all 500 test samples with 4 annotators.
+As shown in Table~\ref{tab:test_reannotation}, agreement between the re-annotations and the original test labels is substantially higher than the overlap statistics in Table~\ref{tab:overlapping_votes}.
+For musicality preference, we obtain $\alpha=0.504$ and agreement $=75.2\%$; for alignment preference, we obtain $\alpha=0.500$ and agreement $=75.0\%$.
+We also examined whether model performance is unrealistically high relative to human consistency.
+The strongest models are generally close to this re-annotation agreement level: CMI-RM reaches 74\% accuracy for alignment and 78\% for musicality, while SongEval-RM reaches 72.4\% for musicality.
+This supports the validity of the benchmark rather than suggesting overfitting to noisy labels.